katsuo11/amazon-mws-sdk/README.md

 Amazon MWS API Installation
 ========================

-Into a symfony2 project
+Into a symfony2 (or any other composer-aware project) project
 -----------------------

 Add the reference into your composer.json :

-    "choomz/amazon-mws-sdk": "dev-master"
+    "boda2004/amazon-mws-sdk": "dev-master"

 Use in controller :